 It is present in

 Woven bone is basically either immature bone or pathologic bone.
-It not stress oriented.
-Compared to lamellar bone, woven bone has more osteocytes per unit of volume and higher rate of turnover.
+It is not stress oriented.
+Compared to the lamellar bone, woven bone has more osteocytes per unit of volume and a higher rate of turnover.

-Woven bone is weaker weaker and flexible than lamellar bone.
+Woven bone is weaker and more flexible than lamellar bone.

 In an adult skeleton, normally, the woven bone is not found.
 It is only found in pathological conditions like

 - Paget’s disease

 The woven bone is formed when the body has to make bone faster.
 That is why it results in the disorganization of structure because the speed precludes the orderly deposition of the collagen fibrils.

 In the fetus, the woven bone provides woven bone with enhanced flexibility while sacrificing some stiffness.
 This is important as it allows a baby to safely pass through the birth canal without skeletal trauma being caused.